||MWF 11:30 AM -- 12:20 PM

 Attendance will be taken and recorded daily and unexcused absences will reduce your final average as follows.
 If UA is the number of your unexcused absences, UA/4 will be subtracted from your final average.
 If you need to be absent you must tell me why so that I can determine whether or not such an absence is excused.
 Depending on circumstances I may require documentation for your absences and documentation will always be required if you are absent from an hour test or from the Final Examination.

 There will be three hour tests, worth 100 points each, and a two hour final examination, worth 200 points.
+Your percentage correct for the collected homework problems will count as a fourth hour test worth 100 points.
 Your lowest hour test grade will be replaced by half of your 200-point final exam score, if it is to your advantage.
-I will grade your hour tests and return them to you the very next class meeting each time.
-Your collected homework assignments will be counted for variable credit depending on the number of problems collected.
-Your test average will be the sum of all your test, final exam, and homework grades divided by the maximum possible score.
+I will grade your hour tests and your final exam and return the hour tests to you the very next class meeting each time.
+Your test average will be the sum of all your hour test grades, your final exam grade , and your homework grade as a percentage divided by 6, since 600 will be the maximum possible number of points.
 So your test average, expressed as a percentage, will be less than or equal to 100.
 Your final average will be your test average minus one fourth of the number of unexcused absences from class.
 The minimum grade for each letter grade is as follows:

 F, below 60